Mark HoistadProfessor of Architecture & Director of Landscape Architecture Program

 Areas of Interest

-Mark considers himself to be an intellectual vagabond rather than a specialist.
+Hoistad considers himself to be an intellectual vagabond rather than a specialist.
 The common thread that runs through his wandering spirit is an interest in the pursuit of reality in its poetic sense found most often in the space between.
 Shunning utopia as a nightmare, he is tenaciously looking for the beauty of imperfection.
-Following his tendencies toward a broad inquiry, he is currently exploring the communicative powers of materiality in design, trans-disciplinary urban design initiatives and the potential of design thinking as it relates to scientific thinking.
+Following his tendencies toward a broad inquiry, he focused in the last several years on solutions to acknowledging the importance of cultural landscapes in urban design projects in China.

 Areas of Research

 Hoistad has done years of work with Sustainable Urbanism research.
 His Sustainable Urbanism Research Studios focus on the sustainable urban condition and what their design models concepts might yield in real site situations in China.
 Check it out!